wasm-tool/rollup-plugin-rust/README.md

     // Directory (relative to output.dir) where the .wasm files will be placed.
     outDir: "",

+    // Relates to "--out-name" flag of `wasm-pack`
+    outName: "index",

     // Deployment target.
 It can be "bundler", "web", "nodejs", "deno", or "no-modules".
     target: "web",